 There are many grants available to help first home buyers cover down payment and closing costs.
 Talk to your home loan specialist to see what options are available for you.

 What credit score is good for buying a house?

 This will depend on the type of loan you get.
-Conventional mortgages require a score of 620 or higher, while the FHA loan has a minimum requirement of 580.
+Conventional & FHA mortgages require a score of 640 or higher.

 How much money should I have to buy a house?